generate-lockfiles¶

 Only generate lockfiles for the specified resolve(s).

-to only generate lockfiles for those two tools and your resolve named data-science
+For example, you can run pants generate-lockfiles --resolve=black --resolve=pytest --resolve=data-science to only generate lockfiles for those two tools and your resolve named data-science.

 If you specify an invalid resolve name, like 'fake', Pants will output all possible values.